stmllr/vcvrack-mienophone/README.md

 - [ ] fix memory leaks
 - [ ] cleanup the ugliness from shameless green code.
 - [ ] cross-plattform (mac/bsd)
+- [ ] test if this benefits from video streams instead of posting images

 ## Build and Installation